ajs17/memills-ng/content/family-of-edward-hallock-mills/assets/images/mills-home/1918-06-24-The-Ithaca-Journal-Ithaca-NY-p3.md

   - [John Roe](https://www.findagrave.com/memorial/99595333/john-james-roe) (28 May 1843 to 1925), Earl's grandfather.

-  - [Mary Putnam (McCandlish) Archer](https://www.findagrave.com/memorial/55683833/mary-putnam-archer) (20 Sep 1888 to 16 Apr 1982), The Red Cross nurse who took care of Earl Wolcott in his final days.
+  - [Mary Putnam (McCandlish) Archer](https://www.findagrave.com/memorial/55683833/mary-putnam-archer) (20 Sep 1888 to 16 Apr 1982), The Red Cross nurse who cared for Earl Wolcott in his final days.
 26 Oct 1917, she reported to Paris and was assigned initially to the Children's Bureau.
 She was released from service 25 Nov 1918 due to ill health and returned to the United States 16 Dec 1918 (U.S., American Red Cross Nurse Files, 1916-1959, ancestry.com).

 ---
 Private Earl Wolcott Dies From Gas Wound